-If you have not studied a creative visual course at GCSE entry may also be made via portfolio/interview.
-You have the option of showing us the work you have done or there is set project which you can undertake so that we can see your skills and gauge your enthusiasm to study this course.
+If you have not studied a creative visual course at GCSE, entry may also be made via portfolio/interview.
+You have the option of showing us the work you have done or there is a set project which you can undertake so that we can see your skills and gauge your enthusiasm to study this course.

 You will learn through experience!
 This is very much a practical course in which you will be drawing, painting, printing and making art.
 You will test and trial a number of techniques and approaches associated with a wide range of media.
-You will learn and master skills through a willingness to experiment, take creative risks and through lots of practise!
+You will learn and master skills through a willingness to experiment, take creative risks and through lots of practice!
 You will also be introduced to a wide range of inspirational artists and art movements and conduct artist and contextual research to inform and influence your creative practice.

-You will work mainly independently on your own individual projects, however peer reviews and group critiques are a key part in how you learn to develop your confidence and projects, so these will take place from time to time throughout the course.
+You will work mainly independently on your own individual projects, however peer reviews and group critiques are a key part of how you learn to develop your confidence and projects, so these will take place from time to time throughout the course.

 - You will need to purchase sketchbooks, mountboard and an A1 Portfolio - you will be advised when to purchase these by your art lecturer

 - Trips are an additional cost

 Very little - Fine Art means almost anything that could be displayed in a gallery.
 The work produced will explore a personal idea or concept and consider visual aesthetics, rather than having a function.

 As long as you have studied a creative GCSE such as Textiles or Graphics and achieved at least a grade 5 you will be a suitable recruit for the A-level in Art.